 Steve has authored many short stories describing the friendships, insights, and messages outdoor 'play' has initiated, strengthened, and nurtured in his life and those who have 'played' with him.

 Sharing the presence, learning, and humor of outdoor challenges is the mission of Steve's lectures and stories.

-Steve is seeking a publisher for his latest book, Short Stories of an Outdoor Enthusiast: Never say: "I wish I had..."
-This short story is included in the book, and additional selections are found at www.outdoorsteve.com.
-Contact Steve at steve@outdoorsteve.com.
+This short story is included in Steve's book, Outdoor Enthusiast: Never say: "I wish I had...".
+Contact Steve at steve@outdoorsteve.com or www.outdoorsteve.com